Anirudh-Kakarlapudi/team-coombs/README.md

 # Contribution
-* see [contributors](https://github.com/dsp-uga/team-coombs/new/master/CONTRIBUTORS.md)file for more details
+* see [contributors](https://github.com/dsp-uga/team-coombs/blob/master/CONTRIBUTORS.md) file for more details

 # License
 This Project is under the MIT License.
 For more details visit License file here: https://github.com/dsp-uga/team-coombs/blob/master/LICENSE